 DSCR Loan Credit Score Requirements

-While specific credit score requirements depend on the lender, credit score requirements for DSCR loans can typically range anywhere between 620 to 700.
-Though most lenders require a minimum credit score of 680 for DSCR loans, some may be willing to accept lower scores as low as 620 depending on other factors like your DSCR ratio and down payment amount.
+While specific credit score requirements depend on the lender, DSCR loan credit score requirements can typically range between 620 and 700.
+Though most lenders require a minimum credit score of 680, some may be willing to accept lower scores as low as 620, depending on other factors like your DSCR ratio and down payment amount.

 Having a strong DSCR figure can potentially offset lender concerns about a slightly lower credit score.
 Additionally, a larger down payment would result in a lower loan-to-value ratio (LTV), which would also reduce the lender’s risk.
 Even though some lenders might be open to allowing lower credit scores, keep in mind that higher credit scores, like 700 or above, generally unlock better interest rates and loan terms.